atude/portfolio-blog/SecurityInJS/2_dangerouslySetInnerHtml.md

-## Dangerously setting HTML in React
+## Dangerously setting HTML and its XSS vulnerability in React

 If you've ever worked in modern web development, at one stage, you may have required to input HTML directly into a component of your site.
 Although uncommon, in certain circumstances, whether it be due to a lack of functionality that a web package provides, or to inject styles for a component directly which you don't have access to otherwise, setting `innerHTML` through JavaScript can help take a shortcut to achieve what you need without the complexity of digging through source code, mangling packages together, or blowing up your app's bundle size.